 Maine conjures images of rugged coastlines, peaceful lakes and wooded hiking trails.
-So it’s not surprising, vacation homes are a major force in Maine’s housing market.
+So it's not surprising, vacation homes are a major force in Maine's housing market.
 The good news for buyers is properties in Maine remain affordable, especially compared to other regions of the Northeast.
-And with a 3.9 percent unemployment rate as of July 2016, Maine boasts a strong job market.
-Whether you’re a full-time resident or a part-time visitor, this guide will walk you through the process of qualifying for a mortgage in Maine, with a special focus on first-time buyers.
+Whether you're a full-time resident or a part-time visitor, this guide will walk you through the process of qualifying for a mortgage in Maine, with a special focus on first-time buyers.

 Check Mortgage Rates in Maine